 - Add the dry ingredients to the wet ingredients and mix on low until combined.
-If the dough seems too soft, you can add 1 Tablespoon more flour until it is a better consistency for rolling.
+Dough will be a bit soft.
+If the dough seems too soft and sticky for rolling, add 1 more Tablespoon of flour.

 - Divide the dough into 2 equal parts.
-Roll each portion out onto a piece of parchment paper or a lightly floured silicone baking mat (I prefer the nonstick silicone mat) to about 1/4-inch thickness.
+Place each portion onto a piece of lightly floured parchment paper or a lightly floured silicone baking mat.
+With a lightly floured rolling pin, roll the dough out to about 1/4-inch thickness.
+Use more flour if the dough seems too sticky.
 The rolled-out dough can be any shape, as long as it is evenly 1/4-inch thick.

 - Arrange cookies on baking sheets 1-2 inches apart.
 Bake for 9-10 minutes, until lightly browned around the edges.
 Rotate the baking sheet halfway through bake time.
 Allow cookies to cool on the baking sheet for 5 minutes then transfer to a wire rack to cool completely before decorating.
-I like to decorate cookies directly on baking sheets so I can stick the entire baking sheet in the refrigerator to help set the icing.
-So place the cooled cookies back on baking sheets.

-KitchenAid Stand Mixer | Meringue Powder | Americolor Gel Food Coloring Kit | Mini Animal Cookie Cutters | 9-piece Mini Animal Cookie Cutter Set | Mini Noah’s Ark Animal Cookie Cutters | Silpat Baking Mat | Baking Sheets | Cooling Rack
+- Special Tools (affiliate links): Electric Mixer (Handheld or Stand) | Rolling Pin or Adjustable Rolling Pin | Meringue Powder | Americolor Gel Food Coloring Kit | Nonpareils Sprinkles | Mini Animal Cookie Cutters or 9-piece Mini Animal Cookie Cutter Set or Mini Noah’s Ark Animal Cookie Cutters | Silpat Baking Mat | Baking Sheets | Cooling Rack